isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Land/Vaccinated Travel Lane (Land) Overview.md

 		<li style="line-height:1.4; margin-top:10px; margin-bottom:0px; font-size:18px;">Janssen/J&amp;J (Ad26.COV2.S), 1 dose</li>
 	</ol>
 	<p></p>
 	<p style="line-height:1.4; font-size:18px;">Children who are 12 and below in this calendar year and are unvaccinated can still travel to Singapore via VTL (Land) <b>if</b> accompanied by a fully vaccinated VTL traveller.
-However, the child must be a Singapore Citizen, Singapore Permanent Resident, holder of a Singapore-issued Long-Term Pass or Malaysia Citizen.</p>
+However, the child must be a Singapore Citizen, Singapore Permanent Resident, holder of a Singapore-issued Long-Term Pass (or the respective IPAs)  or Malaysia Citizen.</p>
 	</div>

 <input id="title3" type="checkbox">